abhi3700/My_Learning_NodeJSTS/libs/react/README.md

 - If you add a **classname** to a component, you have to use add the style for the same in the CSS file (with same name like for `App.js`, `App.css`).

+> `class` is replaced by `className` in JSX.
+So, here my-button is the className which is defined in the CSS filename same as the JS filename.

 ```jsx
 // App.js
 function MyButton() {